Reduce dropoffs

 Next best action CTAs guide you confidently to your goal

-We placed other CTAs on the spokes that they’re available in those moments when the user has enough information or interest to benefit from them.
+We placed other CTAs on the spokes so that they’re available in those moments when the user has enough information or interest to benefit from them.
 For example, if a user views the spoke related to the home’s cost, the most relevant CTAs to place on the spoke are those related to financing.

 We collaborated with other Product teams to define a framework for CTAs so they know where on the home details page they can experiment with conversation moments without negatively impacting the shopping experience.